The Narrative & Pitch Deck: Data-Driven Storytelling

 Burn Efficiency

-Impact: Proves you're getting more efficient as you scale.
+Impact: Proves you are getting more efficient as you scale.
+This directly addresses the "efficient growth" mandate that defines the current market.

 The "Magic Number"